mathigon/textbooks/content/codes/content.md

 > goals: type

 The most famous Morse code signal is “SOS”, which indicates that you have an emergency and need help.
-It is consists of three dots, followed by three dashes, followed by three more dots.
+It consists of three dots, followed by three dashes, followed by three more dots.
 Try writing other words or sentences in this box, and watch how they are encoded as Morse code:

     x-code-box